IBM/ds_pca_deep_dive/README.md

-## Deepdive into Principal Component Analysis (PCA).
+## Deep dive into Principal Component Analysis (PCA)

 This Code Pattern will guide you through how to use `Scikit Learn` and `Python` in IBM Watson Studio.
-The goal is to use a Jupyter notebook is to deep dive into Principal Component Analysis using the various dataset that are shipped with 'Scikit Learn'.
+The goal is to use a Jupyter notebook to deep dive into Principal Component Analysis (PCA) using various datasets that are shipped with `Scikit Learn`.

-We will first give a short intuitive explanation for principal component analysis and why it makes sense.
+We will first give a intuitive explanation of PCA and why it makes sense.
 Then we will go deeper into the actual derivation of Principal Components using the principle of maximizing the total projected variances onto components.
 Once we have understood the theory and concept, we will dive deeper into the use cases and examples.
 We will consider four scenarios with examples.

 * Dimension Reduction
 * Visualization
 * Noise Filtering
-* As a pre-processor for ML algorithms.
+* As a pre-processor for Machine Learning (ML) algorithms

-In the end, we will summarize our discussion with various pointers to alternatives to PCA.
+In the end, we will summarize our discussion with links to PCA alternatives.

 ![](doc/source/images/architecture.png)

 ## Flow

 1. Log into IBM Watson Studio service.
+2. Create a Watson Studio project and add assets like Jupyter notebooks.
-2. Start a notebook in Watson Studio.
+3. Launch a Jupyter notebook in Watson Studio.
 4. Deep dive into intuition and theory of PCA.
-5. Consider four scenarios with Examples:
+5. Use Scikit Learn to work through 4 scenarios:
-5.1.
-Dimension Reduction
+    * Dimension Reduction
-5.2.
-Visualization
+    * Visualization
-5.3.
-Noise Filtering
+    * Noise Filtering
-5.4.
-As a pre-processor for ML algorithms.
+    * As a pre-processor for ML algorithms

 ## Included components